-Program Purpose.
-The clean water SRF program is intended to provide assistance in constructing publicly owned municipal wastewater treatment plants, implementing nonpoint pollution management programs, and developing and implementing management plans under the National Estuary Program.
+The clean water SRF program provides assistance in constructing publicly owned municipal wastewater treatment plants, implementing nonpoint pollution management programs, and developing and implementing management plans under the National Estuary Program.

-Financing Mechanism.
 Clean water SRFs may provide seven general types of financial assistance: making loans; buying or refinancing existing local debt obligations; guaranteeing or purchasing insurance for local debt obligations; guaranteeing SRF debt obligations (i.e., to be used as security for leveraging the assets in the SRF); providing loan guarantees for sub-state revolving funds; earning interest on fund accounts; and supporting reasonable costs of administering the SRF.
 States may not provide grants from an SRF.
 Loans are made at or below market interest rates, including zero interest loans, as determined by the state in negotiation with the applicant.
 All principal and interest payments on loans must be credited directly to the SRF.

-Eligibility Requirements.
-Eligible loan recipients are any municipality, intermunicipal, interstate, or state agency.
+Eligible loan recipients for SRF assistance are any municipality, intermunicipal, interstate, or state agency.

 Projects or activities eligible for funding are, initially, those needed for constructing or upgrading publicly owned municipal wastewater treatment plans.
 As defined in Clean Water Act section 212, devices and systems used in the storage, treatment, recycling, and reclamation of municipal sewage are eligible.
 These include construction or upgrading of secondary or advanced treatment plants; construction of new collector sewers, interceptor sewers or storm sewers; and projects to correct existing problems of sewer system rehabilitation, infiltration/inflow of sewer lines, and combined sewer overflows.
 Operation and maintenance is not an eligible activity.
-All funds in the clean water SRF resulting from federal capitalization grants are first to be used to assure maintenance of progress toward compliance with enforceable deadlines, goals, and requirements of the act, including municipal compliance.
+All funds in the clean water SRF resulting from federal capitalization grants are first to be used to assure maintenance of progress toward compliance.
 Following compliance with the "first use" requirement, funds may be used to implement nonpoint source management programs and estuary activities in approved State Nonpoint Management Programs and estuarine Comprehensive Conservation and Management Plans, respectively.
-Since the clean water SRF program was established in 1989, \$2.4 billion has been used to assist 7,350 nonpoint management projects; none has gone to estuary management plan activities.
+Since the clean water SRF program was established in 1989, \$2.6 billion has been used to assist 8,654 nonpoint management projects; none has gone to estuary management plan activities.

-Hardship Grants Program for Rural Communities.
+Hardship Grants Program for Rural Communities

 EPA also administers a small grant program to help small, disadvantaged rural communities with fewer than 3,000 people address their wastewater treatment needs.
 A community can qualify for hardship assistance if it meets certain criteria: it lacks access to centralized wastewater treatment or collection systems or needs improvements to on-site treatment systems; a proposed project will improve public health or reduce environmental risk; the community's per capita income is less than 80% of the national average; and its unemployment rate exceeds the national average by 1 percentage point or more.
 The hardship grants program is intended to complement the clean water SRF program, because states assist eligible rural communities by supplementing an SRF loan with hardship grant assistance.
 States have flexibility in how they manage the hardship grants program and are responsible for selecting projects.
 For example, in addition to construction projects, states may use hardship assistance to provide training, technical assistance, and education programs on the operation and maintenance of wastewater treatment systems.
 The program began with a \$50 million appropriation in FY1996 (P.L.
 104-134), and funds remain available until expended.
-Through June 30, 2005, \$52 million in EPA rural hardship grants had been awarded to 112 projects nationwide.
-Nearly three-quarters of the communities that have received rural hardship grants have used the funds in combination with SRF loan assistance.
+Through June 2008, \$54 million in EPA rural hardship grants and state matching funds had been awarded to 120 projects nationwide (no new EPA grants have been awarded since FY2004).
+States also have awarded \$69 million in SRF loan assistance to 82 projects, in combination with rural hardship grants.